jalilbengoufa/pixicoreAPI/README.md

 ## How to run the API
+- Install go

-- install all the package dependencies `go get -d ./...`
+- Install all the package dependencies with  `go get -d ./...` inside project directory

 - `go build && ./pixicoreAPI`